Exercise and a good diet is healthier than being inactive and eating junk food. Why though?

 A timeline from this blog that shows just how long we were doing this hunting and gathering thing.

-Hunting and gathering was humanity’s first and most successful adaptation, occupying at least 94% of human history.
+Hunting and gathering was our first and most successful adaptation, occupying at least 94% of human history.

 There is evidence of our ancestors hunting and gathering as far back as 2 million years ago.
 When we (homo sapiens) appeared 200,000 years ago hunting and gathering was still the dominant way of life.
 It stopped being the dominant way of life around 12,000 years ago with the move to agriculture.

-I’m using 120 years ago as the introduction of refined processed foods, enabled by improvements in technology.
+I’m using 120 years ago as the introduction of processed foods, enabled by improvements in technology.

 If we include our ancestors: